Turas – how it came about …

 Turas was sparked by the encyclopedia Companion to Irish Traditional Music which was first published in 1999 to alphabetically document the nature and performance of indigenous Irish music.
 A totally new edition was issued in 2011, doubled in size with c.
 900 pages, and is also an e-book.
 The Turas concert is based on its content, taking an A-Z format to illustrate tunes and song drawn from each Irish county, and from ancient to modern eras.
 Over an hour and a half it uses the voices of solo, and unison duet and trio instruments, step dance, song in Irish and English, and large-scale photos to creatively document Irish Traditional music.
-The concert is available also as a double CD album, and will be issued as a documentary-style DVD in autumn, 2020.
+The concert is available also as a double CD album - Compánach - and a documentary-style DVD - Turas - Virtual Ireland in Music.

 Theme image and instruments used

 The visual motif for the concert is the Companion’s cover image – a profound painting by the Irish artist Daniel Maclise of an 1832 Halloween party in Co.
 Cork.
 In vivid colour, this depicts all the elements of Irish music traditions – the piper, fiddler and flute player, the boy with the tambourine, the young learners, the dancers - all performing in an animated community celebration.
 Present in this image too are symbolically-important figures: one of the earliest folklorists - Thomas Crofton Croker – and an early antiquarian - Fr.
 Matthew Horgan – both of them contributors to the philosophy which energised the 20th-century revival of Irish Traditional music - of which this concert is the ultimate expression.
 A reconstruction of the tambourine depicted in the Maclise painting - the oldest image of this instrument in Ireland - was commissioned by Turas of leading bodhrán maker Séamus O'Kane of Dungiven, Co.
 Derry.